timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

 - Leverage a Kubernetes native CI/CD solution like Tekton to do the job, which is part of TAP
 - For more **complex and asynchronous functionalities**, we have to **implement our own [Kubernetes Controller](https://kubernetes.io/docs/concepts/architecture/controller/)**.

 You are invited to implement the custom supply chain yourself based on the information and basic templates which you have use to **avoid conflicts with other workshop sessions**.
-Due to the complexity. it's not part of the workshop as of rigth now to build a custom Kubernetes controller and therefore, we will just have a look at an example.
+Due to the complexity, it's not part of the workshop as of rigth now to build a custom Kubernetes controller and therefore, we will just have a look at an example.
 You can make the solution for a specific step visible by clicking on the **Solution sections**.

 Let's now start the implementation with the following supply chain skeleton.